Blockchain in cross-border payments: 2025 guide

 Technical knowledge

 Blockchain payments require users to have a certain level of technical expertise and familiarity with digital wallets and cryptographic keys.
 The complexity of the user experience, especially securing private keys and protecting digital wallets, can be a barrier to widespread adoption.
-Working with an expert payment partner can help here.
+Working with an expert payment partner like BVNK can help here.

 Regulatory compliance